krzysiekbienias/numeraire/README.md

 [Utils](#Utils)

 ## Instalation
 To use the package you need to clone the repository first.
 The package itself has a numerous dependencies and it is better to isolate environment for this module.
-To run it properly ple
 ## Dependecies
-To run the code smoothly a User must first import QuantLib library and Django.
-From QuantLib we laverage only calendar schedule and lifecycle of trades.
+To run the code smoothly a User must first import QuantLib library and Django Tailwind.
+From QuantLib we leverage only calendar schedule and lifecycle of trades.
 Django provides framework for FrondEnd.
 All analytical formula are implemented from scratch.

 ## Structure
 ```